pete9936/turtlebot_parking_leap/README.md

 cd ..
 catkin_make
 ```
+If catkin_make gives you errors, download the required depencies.

 Now we should have the ```turtlebot_parking_leap``` and ```leap_motion``` repositories installed.
 Now let's first try out the leap_motion.

 ### Running the LEAP motion